 Even in minor accidents, a police accident report can prove invaluable when dealing with your car insurance company and other drivers.
 Cooperate fully, but avoid admitting fault or blaming others while at the scene.
 Let the police objectively judge events and determine who, if anyone, is at fault in the crash.

 If the police can’t make it to the scene (which is likely if there are no injuries), you can file an accident report through your state’s Department of Motor Vehicles.

 Don’t be tempted to forego a police report just because the guilty party doesn’t want the accident on his or record.
-One new driver, after being hit by a kindly farmer in minor fender bender, agreed to his request that they not call police.
+One new driver, after being hit by a kindly farmer in a minor fender bender, agreed to his request that they do not call the police.
 The young driver then spent two weeks wrangling with the guilty driver who balked at paying the price the body shop said it would charge to fix her car.
 If there had been a police report and the accident was reported to the insurance companies, she could have sat back and let the companies fight over the settlement.

 5. Gather info